Heroes-Cyber-Security/2025-hcs-intersec-ctf/OSINT/multi-redact/README.md

 ## Description

-my online friend, hermann de franz, posted something earlier this month. i wonder what it was.
+my friend, hermann de franz, said he was interested in doing a cool trend he saw online. i wonder what he's done.

 note: once you find it, dont break it!